-- External suspension 10 disciplinary units
+- Internal suspension

-- Internal suspension 8 disciplinary uni
+8 disciplinary units

 - Headmaster's Detention

-- Friday Pastoral Detention
+Friday Pastoral Detention

-10 disciplinary units 8 disciplinary units up to a maximum of 5 disciplinary units (depending on the seriousness of the offence) up to a maximum of 2 disciplinary units (depending on the seriousness of the offence) Any pupil acquiring 20 disciplinary Units in a 12 month period cannot expect to continue his/her education at the School.
-Any pupil acquiring more than 20 disciplinary Units in a 12 month period should expect to be required to leave the School.
+up to a maximum of 5 disciplinary units (depending on the seriousness of the offence)

+up to a maximum of 2 disciplinary units

+- (depending on the seriousness of the offence)

+Any pupil acquiring 20 disciplinary Units in a 12 month period cannot expect to continue his/her education at the School.
 Once the 20 Unit limit has been reached or exceeded, a review of the pupil's disciplinary record will be undertaken by the Headmaster in discussion with parents and senior staff.
 A decision will then be taken as to whether the pupil concerned should be allowed to retain his or her place at the School.

-15 or more disciplinary Units acquired by a pupil in the 12 month period before he or she is due to enter the Lower Sixth will call into question his or her automatic entry into the Sixth Form.
+15 or more Disciplinary Units acquired by a pupil in the 12 month period before he or she is due to enter the Lower Sixth will call into question his or her automatic entry into the Sixth Form.